-- i.
-In your perspective and lived experience, what is Ronggeng? - ii.
-What do you think is the perception of the community about Ronggeng? - iii.
-In your perspective, how important is it to recognise Ronggeng as an Intangible Cultural Heritage?
+- a) In your perspective and lived experience, what is Ronggeng? - b) What do you think is the perception of the community about Ronggeng? - c) In your perspective, how important is it to recognise Ronggeng as an Intangible Cultural Heritage?

 Discussions